 Certain situations may trigger violence or aggressive outbursts - such as a delay or hold-up, communicating a difficult or negative decision (turning someone's application down), stress (having no choice), frustration (a lack of information), resentment (a perception of no rights), and so on.

 2. Act quickly to defuse the situation

-Don't ignore trigger points or things may deteriorate further.
-Instead, step up - for example, by apologising for any delay or providing information - to calm things down.
+Don't ignore trigger points, or things may deteriorate further.
+Instead, step up to calm things down, for example, by apologising for any delay or providing information.

 3. Avoid situations that make you more vulnerable

 Follow company rules on accompanied visits or meet in a public place if you visit vulnerable people with a history of violence.
 And try not to travel, carry cash or medication or handle complaints alone.

 4. Familiarise yourself with security systems & measures

 Be sure you know the security systems in place at your place of work.
 This includes security screens, alarms, emergency codes or codewords, etc. - so you know what to do to protect yourself.

 These techniques will stop the incidents from getting worse.
 For example, talk in a low, calm voice.
 This technique encourages the aggressor to focus on the facts (being rational stops you from being too emotional).
 Use positive body language and - if it's safe to do so - stop them 'playing to a crowd' by going somewhere more private.

 6. Use awareness posters to set ground rules